hero media

 The swimming spot is accessed via Parramatta River Regional Park.
 (Image: Ann-Marie Calilhanna)

-There are also plenty of public transport options .
+There are also plenty of public transport options.
 Sydney’s F3 ferry service from Circular Quay will take you to Huntleys Point Wharf, two kilometres away.
 This route also stops at all major ferry terminals along the Parramatta River.
 The 501, 507 and 536 bus routes all stop at Gladesville Hospital, too.

 Like many of Australia’s natural swimming holes, locals heading to Bedlam Bay can dive in with confidence knowing that they’ll be swimming safely this summer.
-Stay up to date with water quality alerts via Urban Plunge by Sydney Water or the Parramatta River Catchment Group’s interactive map .
+Stay up to date with water quality alerts via Urban Plunge by Sydney Water or the Parramatta River Catchment Group’s interactive map.

 Taylah Darnell

 Taylah Darnell is Australian Traveller's Writer & Producer.
 She has been passionate about writing since she learnt to read, spending many hours either lost in the pages of books or attempting to write her own.
 This life-long love of words inspired her to study a Bachelor of Communication majoring in Creative Writing at the University of Technology Sydney, where she completed two editorial internships.
 She began her full-time career in publishing at Ocean Media before scoring her dream job with Australian Traveller.
 Now as Writer & Producer, Taylah passionately works across both digital platforms and print titles.
 When she's not wielding a red pen over magazine proofs, you can find Taylah among the aisles of a second-hand bookshop, following a good nature trail or cheering on her EPL team at 3am.
-While she's keen to visit places like Norway and New Zealand, her favourite place to explore will forever be her homeland.
+While she's keen to check out places like Scotland and North America, her favourite place to explore will always be her homeland.

 hero media